brianguenter/Julia-Programming-Workflow/Workflow.md

 # Efficient Programming Workflow in Julia
-This document explains how to set up your Julia environment for the fastest and smoothest workflow.
+This document explains how to set up your Julia environment for fast and smooth workflow.
 This is not a tutorial on the Julia programming language.
 If that's what you want look [here](https://julialang.org/learning/tutorials/) instead.

 Julia is a programming language designed to solve the "two language problem".
-This refers to the practice of using a quick interactive programming language, such as Python, to rapidly prototype a soloution and then rewriting the prototype in a compiled language, such as C++ or Rust, for good runtime performance.
+This refers to the practice of using a quick interactive programming language, such as Python, to rapidly prototype a solution and then rewriting the prototype in a compiled language, such as C++ or Rust, for good runtime performance.

 Julia promises the best of both worlds: quick interactive development and good runtime performance in a single language.
 If you set up your Julia environment properly then, as of late 2022, Julia largely delivers on this promise.
 Unfortunately, the default installation of Julia will not give you this experience.

 Fortunately, with the proper system settings you can dramatically improve your programming workflow.
-This document will show you how to set up your programming environment to maximise interactivity and make your workflow smooth and quick.
+This document will show you how to set up your programming environment to minimize annoying delays and ensure smooth interaction of the programming tools in the Julia ecosystem.

 Beginning Julia programmers have difficulty with a small set of problems that are more or less unique to Julia.
-The biggest, most annoying, ans perhaps unexpected, problem is startup time of your project in the REPL, the interactive window which parses your text input and executes it as Julia code.
-If your project use large packages, especially those related to plotting, it can take a long time to load these packages.
+The biggest, most annoying, perhaps unexpected, problem is startup time of your project in the REPL, the interactive window which parses your text input and executes it as Julia code.

+If your project use large packages, especially those related to plotting, it can take a minute or more to load these packages every time you start a new REPL session.

 The fundamental cause is that Julia is a compiled language, with compilation delayed until what would normally be considered run time in most compiled languages.
 The current Julia compilation system does not cache all the information generated during compilation.
-Consequently, code can be unnecessarily recompiled every time you start a new REPL session, even when the source code hasn't changed.
+Consequently, code may be unnecessarily recompiled every time you start a new REPL session, even when the source code hasn't changed.

 For example, a package I worked on, OpticSim.jl, takes 380 seconds to load on my computer.
 The OpticSim code itself takes only 600ms to load; the remaining 379.4 seconds is spent loading and compiling packages that OpticSim uses.
-After using the environment settings described later in this document OpticSim load time was reduced to .
+After using the environment settings described later in this document OpticSim load time was reduced to a few seconds.

 The Julia community is actively working on this problem but for now it is a limitation that must be worked around.